dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Side Effects

 When a function or expression modifies state outside its own context, the result is a **side effect**.
-Examples of side effects include making a call to an API, manipulating the DOM, raising an alert dialog, etc. If a function produces side effects, it is considered _impure_.
+Examples of side effects include making a call to an API, manipulating the DOM, raising an alert dialog, writing to a database, etc. If a function produces side effects, it is considered _impure_.
 Functions that cause side effects are less predictable and harder to test since they result in changes outside their local scope.

 ### Purity Takeaways